 5. Every baby should be celebrated

 Every baby is special and adds a whole lot of love, joy, challenges and personality to the lives of those who already love them.
 If that isn’t a reason to celebrate, I don’t know what is.
 Close friends and family, many who have been with me every step of the way, want to celebrate my baby almost as much as I do.
 Who doesn’t want to surround themselves with that kind of love, support and positivity before things get all too real and sleep deprived?
+They say it takes a village, right?
+Why not gather the village now?

 6. Especially a rainbow baby

 When I fell pregnant for the second time, I made up my mind I wouldn’t have a baby shower and I would delay setting up baby’s room because I was so busy with my first.
-I was worried what people would think and I let that drive my decision.
+I was worried about what people would think and I let that drive my decision.

 To this day, I deeply regret that mindset because I went on to lose that little girl when I was 18 weeks pregnant.
 For all the grief that followed her passing, I wish I had taken the opportunity to celebrate her more when I could.